To be considered for our Neuroscience research master program you must meet the following requirements:

 - If you hold an applied bachelor’s degree (HLO) in Biology or in Life Sciences, a minimum GPA of 8 (Dutch EC-system) is required.

 *) Biology at least at pre-university (VWO) level.

 - International applicants from countries where English is not the official language and whose Bachelor’s program was not officially taught in English must take a TOEFL, IELTS or Cambridge proficiency test.
 The result of the TOEFL test must be at least 575 (paper based) with partial scores of at least 57, or a score of 232 (computer based) with partial scores of at least 23.
 The applicant must achieve a minimum score of 90 for the online test with a minimum partial score of 22.
 The achieved Cambridge proficiency level should be C1.
 The result of the IELTS test must be at least 6.5 with partial scores of at least 6.0.

-- Demonstrate your specific interest in experimental and applied neuroscience research by describing your academic interest and stating your reasons for applying to our program in a letter of intent/motivation letter.
+- Demonstrate your specific interest in experimental and applied neuroscience research by describing your academic interest and stating your reasons to apply for our program in a letter of intent/motivation letter.

-For your application several documents are required and need to be uploaded (please see the checklist).
+Several documents are required with your application and need to be uploaded (please see the checklist).

 Selection of applicants